BreakoutMentors/Python-Resources/Drawing and Animation/README.md

 [Processing Graphics Library](processing%20intro.md)
 - Challenge 1: Create a new Python file in Trinket to try out the example commands
 - Challenge 2: Make your own drawing.
 A happy face, whole person, or house are good projects.
+Example: [Squidward Drawing](https://trinket.io/python/58b4d9d057)
 <br><br>

 [Mouse and Keyboard](mouse%20and%20keyboard.md)